galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ## Create AKS cluster
 AKS is a managed Kubernetes service that lets you quickly deploy and manage clusters.
 To learn more, please go to [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).
 We will deploy an Azure Kubernetes Service (AKS) cluster using the Azure CLI.
-We will diables http-appliaction-routing by default, if you want to enable http_application_routing, please follow [HTTP application routing](https://docs.microsoft.com/en-us/azure/aks/http-application-routing)
+We will disable http-appliaction-routing by default, if you want to enable http_application_routing, please follow [HTTP application routing](https://docs.microsoft.com/en-us/azure/aks/http-application-routing)

 ```